- Best Time to Go to Legazpi

-Whether it's studying the remains of the church at the Cagsawa Ruins, enjoying the nightlife at the Embarcadero or joining an ATV tour, there's something here for everyone.
+Whether it's studying the remains of the church at the Cagsawa Ruins, enjoying the nightlife at the Embarcadero or joining a Mayon ATV tour, there's something here for everyone.

 A great way to understand the city and its people is to learn about it not just for what it is now but also for what it used to be.
 Visiting Bicol's historical places as well as its new developments will make you truly appreciate one of its major cities — Legazpi.

 Join the locals in August when people celebrate the epic story of Ibalong and three legendary heroes by parading on the streets dressed and masked as them.
 It's a non-religious festival wherein both locals and tourists are invited to participate.

 Love old churches?
 Then you'll love the Daraga Church.
 Also called the Nuestra Señora de la Porteria Parish Church, it was built in 1772 by the Franciscans in Daraga, Albay.
 It is known as the crowning glory of religious architecture in the province with a facade made from volcanic rocks.

 This is what remains of a church built by the Franciscans in the 17th Century.
 It was destroyed first by Dutch pirates then by Mount Mayon when it erupted in 1814.
 The site is now a park and declared a National Cultural Treasure in 2015 and one of the top Albay tourist spots.

-Aside from taking beautiful photos, you can visit a branch of the National Museum of the Philippines here, shop for souvenirs or go on an ATV adventure.
+Aside from taking beautiful photos, you can visit a branch of the National Museum of the Philippines here, shop for souvenirs or go on a Mayon ATV adventure.
 There's even a resort with a pool where you can swim while marveling at the majestic Mount Mayon.